getcarina/getcarina.com/_tutorials/2016-01-26-securing-nginx-with-lets-encrypt.md

   - nginx
 ---

 This tutorial describes acquiring free TLS certificates from [Let's Encrypt](https://letsencrypt.org/) and using them to secure a web site served using [NGINX](http://nginx.org/en/docs/).
-This encrypts all traffic to and from your site with a certificate that's trusted by your browser and strong enough encryption to get an "A" rating from [SSL Labs](https://www.ssllabs.com/ssltest/).
+This encrypts all traffic to and from your site with a certificate that's trusted by your browser and strong enough encryption to get an "A+" rating from [SSL Labs](https://www.ssllabs.com/ssltest/).

 ### Prerequisites